scribe-public/sample-policies/docs/v2/initiatives/rules/images/fresh-base-image.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Ensures that container images are built on up-to-date base images, reducing the risk of deploying images with outdated layers that may contain unpatched vulnerabilities or deprecated components.
+This check prevents the use of stale base images, thereby enhancing overall container security.

 ## Description
 This rule processes the CycloneDX SBOM evidence for a container image to verify that its base image remains fresh.